Tosan/tosan-mask-spring-boot-starter/README.md

 ## Usage

-The `tosan-mask-spring-boot-starter` brings most of the required configuration with it, therefore you only need to add it as a maven dependency and enable the desired functionality. with this library you can define your desired mask style and it will be registered in library automatically.
+The `tosan-mask-spring-boot-starter` brings most of the required configuration with it, therefore you only need to add it as a maven dependency and enable the desired functionality. with this library you can define your desired mask style, and it will be registered in library automatically.

 ```